dabane-ghassan/int-lab-book/eNoteBook/README.md

   - [x] Trying SGD 0.01, 20 epochs, 0.9 momentum and with exponential decay in lr, **nope**.
 - [x] Start preparing slides for 2nd presentation checkup at Luminy with M. Gonzalez
 - [x] Meeting with M. Daucé and M. Perrinet, **Tuesday, 14h00**.
-- [x] Fixed the problem with the affine STN with retraining on a lesser lr for only 20 epochs, amazing results.
+- [x] Fixed the problem with the affine STN with retraining on a lesser lr for only 20 epochs, **even more amazing results**.
+- [x] Replaced figures for affine stn.
 - [ ] Prepare a lab report template word file.
 - [ ] Prepare a lab report cover.